mtamme/promises/README.md

 # promises

-A nonblocking promise implementation with continuation support for Java.
+A nonblocking promise implementation for Java.

 # Copyright